Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Add a mechanic to make all Fossil Pokemon appear in the wild after being revived
  - Add a final Rival fight on Route 103 after beating the Elite Four.
 After winning, the player receives an egg of the rival's starter Pokemon
  - Modify Altering Cave to give all the types of Unown on rotation?
- - Update trades: Make all current trades in the game more useful and add new ones for non-Hoenn Pokemon
+ - Add new trades for non-Hoenn Pokemon
  - Add the Old Sea Map
  - Add the Eon Ticket
  - Add the Mystic Ticket and its related events